 Meet the Team

-A senior majoring in Environmental Geoscience and Geography, Leana Bashar (She/Her) is the Editor-in-Chief of Aurantium.
+A rising sophomore studying CRS, CCE, and Ethics, Bri (She/Her) is the Editor-in-Chief of Aurantium.
 As Editor-in-Chief, she makes sure the journal acts as an accessible outlet for the Syracuse community to engage in philosophical discourse.
-Her favorite topics in philosophy are environmental ethics, gender theory, and absurdism.
+A few of her favorite philosophical topics include the ethics of consumption, posthumanism, and virtue ethics.

 Mattea Vecera